cirreum/Cirreum.Runtime.Persistence/README.md

 ## Overview

 **Cirreum.Runtime.Persistence** provides a unified persistence layer configuration for the Cirreum framework.
-It simplifies database integration by offering a single extension method that automatically registers and configures persistence providers with built-in health checks.
+It simplifies database integration by offering a single extension method that automatically registers and configures multiple persistence providers with built-in health checks.

 ## Installation